 If some of these symptoms are noted, schedule an appointment with the dentist right away.

-For additional tips that will make aging in place in Kansas City and nearby areas easier, connect with Hearts at Home In-Home Care at 913-440-4209.
-Our compassionate care team is standing by to provide expert advice about oral care for a loved one with dementia, as well as other aging care needs.
+For more information on private duty home care in Kansas City and the surrounding areas, connect with Hearts at Home In-Home Care at 913-440-4209.
+Our compassionate care team is standing by to provide expert advice about dental health for seniors with dementia, as well as other aging care needs.